Rafz9Abz9/AbzRecipe/README.md

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/fd9ca92d-7178-482c-91da-497219dcce53)

-## Recipe Page
+## Recipe Details Page
 - This page has the ingredients, steps, and a comment section that allows the user to leave a comment under the dish.
 - For example, the 'Yam and Egg Sauce' dish has the title, the image, and the introduction, along with a button that says 'Read More'.
-If the user clicks on the button, it will take the user to a page that has the ingredients, steps, a comment section that allows the user to leave a comment under the recipe of the dish, and a favorite feature that allows the user to favorite the recipe.
-Once that is favorited, it will be saved to the 'Favorite Recipe' page.
+If the user clicks on the button, it will take the user to a page that has the ingredients, steps, a comment section that allows registered user to leave a comment under the recipe of the dish, and a favorite feature that allows registered user to favorite the recipe.
+Once that is favorited, it will be saved to the 'Favorite Recipe' page and comments posted by the user will be saved to the 'Comments' page.
 - There is a feature that says 'Other Recipes' which includes some images of the other dishes.

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/55d5aaca-92ce-4d67-8574-73e0423e5d51)